Zombie: Haiti

 In 1937, while researching folklore in Haiti, Zora Neale Hurston encountered the case of a woman who appeared in a village.
 A family claimed that she was Felicia Felix-Mentor, a relative, who had died and been buried in 1907 at the age of 29.
 The woman was examined by a doctor; X-rays indicated that she did not have a leg fracture that Felix-Mentor was known to have had.
 Hurston pursued rumors that affected persons were given a powerful psychoactive drug, but she was unable to locate individuals willing to offer much information.
 She wrote: "What is more, if science ever gets to the bottom of Vodou in Haiti and Africa, it will be found that some important medical secrets, still unknown to medical science, give it its power, rather than gestures of ceremony."

 Kongo

 A Central African origin for the Haitian zombie has been postulated based on two etymologies in the Kongo language, nzambi ("god") and zumbi ("fetish").
-This root helps form the names of several deities, including the Kongo creator deity Nzambi Ampungu and the Louisiana serpent deity Li Grand Zombi (a local version of the Haitian Damballa), but it is in fact a generic word for a divine spirit.
+This root helps form the names of several deities, including the Kongo creator deity Nzambi Ampungu and the Louisiana serpent deity Li Grand Zombi (a local version of the Haitian Damballa), but it is also a generic word for a divine spirit.
 The common African conception of beings under these names is more similar to the incorporeal "zombie astral", a variant of the Kongo Nkisi spirits.

 A related, but also often incorporeal, undead being is the jumbee of the English-speaking Caribbean, considered to be of the same etymology; in the French West Indies also, local "zombies" are recognized, but these are of a more general spirit nature.